Mazindol Explained

 Mazindol is a sympathomimetic amine, which is similar to amphetamine.
 It stimulates the central nervous system, which increases heart rate and blood pressure, and decreases appetite.
 Sympathomimetic anoretics (appetite suppressants) are used in the short-term treatment of obesity.
 Their appetite-reducing effect tends to decrease after a few weeks of treatment.
 Because of this, these medicines are useful only during the first few weeks of a weight-loss program.

 Although the mechanism of action of the sympathomimetics in the treatment of obesity is not fully known, these medications have pharmacological effects similar to those of amphetamines.
-Like other sympathomimetic appetite suppressants, mazindol is thought to act as a reuptake inhibitor of norepinephrine.
-In addition, it inhibits dopamine and serotonin reuptake.
+Like other sympathomimetic appetite suppressants, mazindol is thought to act as a reuptake inhibitor of norepinephrine, dopamine, and serotonin.
 The recommended dosage is 2 mg per day for 90 days in patients 40 kg overweight and under; 4 mg a day in patients more than 50 kg overweight; divided into two doses separated by a 12-hour window between each dose.

 Overdose

-Symptoms of a mazindol overdose include: restlessness, tremor, rapid breathing, confusion, hallucinations, panic, aggressiveness, nausea, vomiting, diarrhea, an irregular heartbeat, and seizures.
+Symptoms of a mazindol overdose include: restlessness, tremor, rapid breathing, confusion, hallucinations, panic, aggression, nausea, vomiting, diarrhea,irregular heartbeat, and seizures.

 Analogues